iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 13. Implementation canActictivate Route Guard for the Nested Child Routes in the Angular
 14. Controlling Naviagtion with CanDeactivate Route Guard in the angular
 15. Implementing canDeactivate Route Guard in the real-time scenario for the component
+16. Passsing Static Data to teh Route and Also Access the Static Data in the TypeScript
+17. Get Dynamic Data Before entering inti the component using the resolve Guard in the Angular